openconfig/featureprofiles/feature/experimental/system/gnmi/benchmarking/ate_tests/drained_configuration_convergence_time/README.md

     *   TODO: BGP AS_PATH prepend:
         *   At t=0, send Set to DUT changing BGP policy for each session to prepend AS_PATH.
-        *   Measure time between t=0 and all BGP received routes on ATE to to report change in as path.
+        *   Measure time between t=0 and all BGP received routes on ATE to report change in as path.
     *   TODO: BGP MED manipulation.
         *   At t=0, send Set to DUT changing BGP policy for each session to